Who Is It For?

 There are two main types of abdominoplasty surgery:

 Complete abdominoplasty (incl. muscles tightening and belly button transposition) – the belly button is cut from the surrounding skin, stretched muscles are pulled together and stitched, excess fat is removed.
 The skin is pulled down and the excess cut off.
-The belly button is repositioned to fit the new shape of your abdomen.
+The belly button is repositioned to fit the new shape of the abdomen.

 The abdominoplasty surgery is done under general anaesthetic and takes approximately two to three hours.